 In-house recruiting vs using recruitment agencies

 These days, finding great candidates is hard.
 Really hard.
-With unemployment rate lower than ever, it’s a candidate driven market out there.
+With the unemployment rate lower than ever, it’s a candidate-driven market out there.
 In a situation like this, your best job candidates are passive job seekers - they don't actively look for a job, because they already have one.
 This means that posting your open job position on job boards is by no means enough to attract the best candidates.

 You need to formulate a great employee value proposition, craft a job post that will stand out, promote it on various social media and build a perfect career site - all that just to attract candidates and convince them to apply to your open job positions.
 Once you finally receive applications, you need to spend hours and hours to go through them and find qualified candidates.
 Doing all that takes time.
 It is a lot of (hard) work!

-If you don’t have a dedicated in-house recruiter, other members of your team will have to suffer under additional recruiting workload.
+If you don’t have a dedicated in-house recruiter, other members of your team will have to suffer under the additional recruiting workload.
 Even if you have a dedicated in-house recruiter, you might not be able to find and reach the type of candidate you need.

 If you’re in a similar situation, you’re probably considering using the services of a recruitment agency.

 Recruitment agencies can help you find and shortlist high-quality candidates.
 However, using a recruitment agency has both advantages and disadvantages.
 Read on to discover all the pros and cons of using a recruitment agency!